sumitpati7/blog/index.md

 ---
 layout: default
+title: SumitPati7
 flashcards:
-  - question: "What is your name?"
-    answer: "Sumit Pati"
-  - question: "What is your name?"
-    answer: "Sumit Pati"
-  - question: "What is your name?"
-    answer: "Sumit Pati"
-  - question: "What is your name?"
-    answer: "Sumit Pati"
-  - question: "What is your name?"
+  - question: What is your current ruby version?
-    answer: "Sumit Pati"
+    answer: 3\.3.4

-  - question: "What is your name?"
+  - question: What is your name?
-    answer: "Sumit Pati"
+    answer: My name is **Sumit Pati**.

-  - question: "What is your name?"
+  - question: Academic Qualification?
-    answer: "Sumit Pati"
+    answer: Bachelor in CSIT

 ---
 # Hello There, I am Sumit Pati.

 #### Diligent | Adaptable | Curious